 Good for: Children 3 and up.

-1. When should I introduce coloring to my toddler?
+1. When should I introduce coloring to my toddler or child?

-2. What are the benefits of introducing your toddler to coloring?
+2. What are the benefits of introducing your kid to coloring?

 Coloring or drawing teaches your child hand-eye coordination, develops fine motor skills, and coordination skills for writing, not to mention, color recognition and parent-child bonding.